AlessandroNardin/alessandronardin.github.io/projects/gsoc/final_report.md

 Working on the **RTEMS project** was a completely different challenge.
 The large codebase forced me to improve my Git skills, learn proper debugging methods, and understand the importance of writing well-tested, maintainable code.
 I also had to write and run test coverage analysis ([Dedicated Post about coverage](https://alessandronardin.github.io/projects/gsoc/2024/08/02/coverage/)).

 I greatly improved my ability to understand unfamiliar code.
-When I first applied, I couldn’t fully grasp RTEMS project proposals.
-Now, I understand much of the structure, especially in the AIO area, and can follow conversations within the community.

-Overall, GSoC helped me grow as a developer.
-I now feel more confident in my ability to contribute to large projects and to produce high-quality, collaborative code.
-These skills will be invaluable in my future career.
+When I first applied, I couldn’t fully understand the RTEMS codebase and struggled to figure out how to work and complete my tasks.
+The more i worked, the more i started to understand the general structure and logic of the OS, especially in the AIO area.
+I became able to discuss possible solutions with my supervisor and to follow conversations within the community.
+GSoC helped me grow my develompent skills, now I feel more confident in my ability to contribute to large projects and to produce quality code.